 For international graduate applicants, the Office of Graduate Studies at the University of Nebraska–Lincoln (UNL) has approved the temporary use of the Duolingo English Test in place of the in-person TOEFL and IELTS English proficiency exams.
-Duolingo English Tests taken between Feb.
-3, 2020 and April 15, 2021 will be accepted.
+Duolingo English Tests taken through April 15, 2021 will be accepted.
 Scores are valid for two years from the date the test was taken.
 Applicants who take the Duolingo English Test will also be required to take UNL’s English Language Test upon arrival.
 For more information visit our website.

 Cancellation of On-campus Individual and Group Visits